A star falls in to the abyss. 3rd January 2022

 Me - "It's really hard, how can I tell you that I'm a trustworthy person"

 At this point - as the lights are going out - it seemed to be all about trust - I felt that he didn't trust me?
-Being told that I was crossing thresholds when what I actually did was to tell him how I felt?
-So something isn't right here.
+The sense that I'm apparently breaking the 'law' by acknowledging my feelings.
+Being told that I was crossing thresholds by telling him how I felt?
+Something isn't right here as he tells me that he is concerned about my emotional state.

-Yeah?
-So telling me to think of never seeing you again because perhaps I can't take it, is helping my emotional state?
-Grief is a cold hand on my heart, I'm feeling bloodless, empty, cold.
+I'm feeling bloodless, empty, cold.
+He's asking me to walk away.
 And yet, I keep my voice steady...it feels as if I have to...

 Me - "Well I've got grief to deal with.
 I mean that was part of my assessment for over the year - so how long does it take before my grief wound (from husband, son, daughter...my family being shattered) how long before I can take another dose.
 And to go back to your question 'why now' well because the scabs, pretty well, the scabs pretty well..well, there's not so much of it left perhaps"